jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/PowerManagement.md

 #### **Idle**

 This is the default state of the control loop at boot and at the completion of all control loop iterations.
 If the power management is in a degraded condition due to a previous error completing the complete control loop iteration, entry into this state from a non-error state will exit that degraded condition.

+#### **Sync Dies**

+This is a synchronization state that ensures both dies (in a multi-die system) coordinate before proceeding with the power control loop iteration.
+The state initiates a die-to-die synchronization barrier and waits for both dies to reach this point before proceeding.
+This ensures that:

+- Both dies start their power control loop iterations at the same time
+- Input collection and power distribution decisions are made with proper inter-die coordination
+- System-wide power management remains coherent across all dies

+The state handles synchronization completion signals and will retry if the remote die doesn't respond within the expected timeframe, transitioning to error state if synchronization repeatedly fails.

 #### **Collect Inputs**